StAResComp/git-collaboration/presentation.md

 collaboration - we'll come on to some techniques which can make things easier.

-We can run into complications if collaborators are working on a project at the same time, requiring commits to be merged.
+We can run into complications if collaborators are working on a project at the same time, requiring commits to be _merged_.

 --